Don't wait for a weekend! Cheeky midweeky deals >

-Start the day with a brisk lakeside walk or emmerse yourself deep in lush native bush and birdsong, all the while enjoying spectacular views of Lake Taupō, mighty rivers and the volcanic peaks of Tongariro National Park.
+Start the day with a brisk lakeside walk or immerse yourself deep in lush native bush and birdsong, all the while enjoying spectacular views of Lake Taupō, mighty rivers and the volcanic peaks of Tongariro National Park.
 Here are some trails that you can easily fit into your holiday itinerary and will showcase the regions diverse natural beauty.

 Lake Rotopounamu fills a crater nestled into the western side of Mount Pihanga.
-The name of the lake comes from the Maori words 'roto' (lake) and 'pounamu' (greenstone).
-The five kilmotre loop track will take a leisurely 2 hours to complete and is a favourite amongst nature lovers, families and birdwatchers.
+The name of the lake comes from the Māori words 'roto' (lake) and 'pounamu' (greenstone).
+The five-kilometre loop track will take two hours to complete and is a favourite amongst nature lovers, families and birdwatchers.

 It is easy to miss the Tongariro River Trail.
-Enveloped in native bush and hugging the banks of the beautiful Tongariro River, this Turangi based mountain biking and walking trail is intentionally built as a hideaway from the world.
+Enveloped in native bush and hugging the banks of the beautiful Tongariro River, this Tūrangi-based mountain biking and walking trail is intentionally built as a hideaway from the world.

 There are multiple entry points along the 15-kilometre grade 2 trail, so it’s suitable for beginner riders and families.
-Don’t discount it though if you’re a seasoned mountain biker as the beautiful native bush, birdsong and window to the Tongariro River is worth experiencing.
+Don’t discount it, though, if you’re a seasoned mountain biker, as the beautiful native bush, birdsong and window to the Tongariro River is worth experiencing.

 This trail is suitable for riders of every skill level, from absolute beginners to experts wanting a relaxed, scenic cruise with stunning views out across the lake.
-There are several picnic and rest areas on the lakefront where you can stop and take in the views, or a dip in the lake.
-Find out more about the Great Lake Walkway.
+There are several picnic and rest areas on the lakefront where you can stop and take in the views or dip in the lake.